Why Is It So Important To Develop Authentic Spirituality?

 But I wasn’t fine.
 To keep the fear at bay, I had to become stricter and stricter in what I did, thought, read, and watched.
 I was losing myself.
 I felt disconnected from reality.

-Some religious people would say I was just becoming more spiritual—more like God.
+Some religious people would say I was just becoming more spiritual.
 But that wasn’t what was happening.
-I don’t believe God wants us to live in fear or act out of fear.
-And the rituals I performed were becoming hollow.
+I don’t believe my Higher Power wants us to live in fear or act out of fear.
+And the rituals I was performing were becoming hollow.
 They left me empty.
 Eventually, I had to let go of all that emptiness.

 Re-Establishing What I Believe